ipfs/js-ipfs/README.md

 [![IPFS Core API Compatible](https://cdn.rawgit.com/ipfs/interface-ipfs-core/master/img/badge.svg)](https://github.com/ipfs/interface-ipfs-core)

-> `js-ipfs-api` follows the spec defined by [`interface-ipfs-core`](https://github.com/ipfs/interface-ipfs-core), which concerns the interface to expect from IPFS implementations.
+> `js-ipfs-http-client` follows the spec defined by [`interface-ipfs-core`](https://github.com/ipfs/interface-ipfs-core), which concerns the interface to expect from IPFS implementations.
 This interface is a currently active endeavor.
 You can use it today to consult the methods available.

 #### Files